Sarrasor/RoboticsRoadmap/src/roadmap/robo_integrator/index.md

 # Robo-Integrator

-Ok, assume you've created your cool algorighm.
+Ok, assume you've created your cool algorithm.
 But what to do next?
 How to deliver it?
 How to maintain it?

 ## Why this section is important